philsturgeon/phil.tech/source/2018-03-01-api-specification-workflow-matures.html.markdown

 ### API Gateway Support

-Server-side validation might not be realistic, especially due to all the various frameworks that would need adapters built.
+Server-side validation might not be entirely realistic for everyone, especially due to all the various frameworks that would need adapters built.
 So for now I'm talking to Kong about getting OpenAPI or JSON Schema support, where we can reference specs for specific requests to skip even bothering the application server.

 ![Sequence flow diagram showing API gateway validation skipping the application server](article_images/2018-03-01-api-specification-workflow-matures/api-gateway-json-schema.png)